OL' CHANTY - Chanticleer Magazine Online

 escaping through orifices I had forgotten about.

-bart plantenga is also the author of Wiggling Wishbone and Spermatagonia: The Isle of Man.
+bart plantenga is also the author of Wiggling Wishbone and Spermatagonia: The Isle of Man both published by Autonomedia.
 His book YODEL-AY-EE-OOOO: The Secret History of Yodeling Around the World received worldwide attention.
-He is working on a new novel, Paris Sex Tete and a new book on yodeling Yodel in HiFi.
-His radio show Wreck This Mess has been on the air on WFMU [NY], Radio Libertaire [Paris], Radio 100 and currently Radio Patapoe [Amsterdam] since 1986.
+He is currently [not] working on a new novel, Paris Sex Tete, which lies around like an apathetic, half-clad, dissheveled paramour while his new book on yodeling Yodel in HiFi, will no doubt be a bread-winner of epiglottal proportions.
+His life has been defined by women, undignified employment [not unlike 98% of the rest of the world’s population], migration, lack of money and writing.
+His writing focuses on inequity, unempowerment, insatiable desire, the unentitled, the under-regarded, ignored and ineffable, which has led to a life of luxurious suffering and indellible indifference to profit.
+His radio show Wreck This Mess has been on the air since 1986, first on WFMU [NY], then Radio Libertaire [Paris], and finally Radio 100 and now Radio Patapoe [Amsterdam], the world’s most untamed and oldest pirate radio station.
 He lives in Amsterdam.